-The Board does not maintain a formal skills matrix that sets out the mix of skills and diversity that the Board aims to achieve in its membership.
+The Board did not maintain a formal skills matrix that sets out the mix of skills and diversity that the Board aims to achieve in its membership as at 30 June 2018.
 The current Board members represent individuals that have extensive industry experience as well as professionals that bring to the Board their specific skills in order for the company to achieve its strategic, operational and compliance objectives.

 Their suitability to the directorship has therefore been determined primarily on the basis of their ability to deliver outcomes in accordance with the company's short and longer term objectives and therefore deliver value to shareholders.
+Subsequent to 30 June 2018, the board implemented a formal board skills matrix format.